TerikaJ/FilePermissions-Azure/README.md

-⑥ Notice how some folders only allow you to view files, while one doesn't allow access at all.

-⑦ This is because as a Domain User, permissions for the folder are tied to the respective Security Group and the folder's own set permissions for users within that Security Group.
+⑥ Observe how some folders only allow you to **"view"** files, while others do not allow access at all.
+This is occurs because the **"Domain User"** permissions for the specific folder are linked to the respective **Security Group** and set permissions for **users** within that Security Group.

-⑧

 <img src="https://i.imgur.com/bUjobDC.png" height="80%" width="80%" alt="Permissions Steps"/>